 The two main types of revolvers.
 Left: Double-action revolver (Smith & Wesson Model 19).
 Right: Single-action revolver (Colt Single Action Army, colloquially known as the "Peacemaker").
-An observer will note that on any single action, the trigger will be very close to the back of the trigger guard because the trigger pull has only to release the already cocked hammer, while on a double action the trigger pull must pull the hammer back.
+An observer will note that on any single action, the trigger will be very close to the back of the trigger guard because the trigger pull need only release the already cocked hammer.
+On a double action, the trigger must also pull the hammer back.

-The first commercially available revolvers were produced by Samuel Colt in the 1830s.
-They are still popular for many purposes.
-These handguns carry their ammunition in chambers cut into a revolving cylinder located behind the barrel of the gun.
+The first well-known revolvers were produced by Samuel Colt in the 1830s.
+Ever since, revolvers have been popular for many purposes.
+Revolvers carry their ammunition in chambers cut into a revolving cylinder located behind the barrel of the gun.
 Working the gun's action rotates the cylinder, causing the next chamber to come into line with the barrel and hammer, allowing the user to fire the round loaded in that chamber.
 While revolvers of the twenty-first century take advantage of improvements in metallurgy, their basic design has changed little since the late nineteenth century.

 Revolvers generally are simpler to load, operate, and unload than semiautomatic pistols.
-For many users, this simplicity, combined with their greater reliability, is an important feature.
+For many users, the simplicity and the greater reliability are important features.
 Some of the best-selling revolvers today are small, lightweight guns with short "snubnose" barrels, often used for concealed carry.
 Revolvers with especially long barrels are popular for target shooting or informal "plinking."
 These can be chambered in the .22 Long Rifle rimfire cartridge or in centerfire calibers.